tagtag

 Asbestos-Related Diseases

 Asbestos is a mineral naturally found in the soil and rocks.
-It wasn’t until the 1970s that health experts discovered asbestos increased the risk for lung disease.
+It wasn’t until the 1970s that health experts discovered that asbestos increased lung disease risk.
 Until then, it was widely used across many industries in the U.S. and the world.
 People who work around asbestos are at higher risk for asbestos-related diseases, as are their families.
-This is because the asbestos fibers escape into the air and may get caught on your clothing.
-When you wear your clothing home, the fibers can escape into the air where they can affect your family.
+The asbestos fibers escape into the air and may get caught on your clothing.
+When you wear your clothing at home, the fibers can escape into the air where they can affect your family.

 • Benign